The 7 best interactive videos we’ve seen

 The 7 Best Interactive Videos We’ve Seen

-These picks, curated by the Vudoo team, are some examples that will inspire you to get super creative in 2021 and utilise the limitless potential of interactive video.
+These picks, curated by the Vudoo team, are some examples that will inspire you to get super creative in 2021 and utilize the limitless potential of interactive video.

 Casio G-shock – Five minutes